 - The act of spoliation happened after filing suit, or, if before, at a time when filing was imminent.

 The stakes in any personal injury case are high.
 Companies stand to lose millions of dollars, and insurance companies are not interested in making large payouts which effectively eats into their profits.
 They thus will do almost anything to make sure that your case never sees the light of day.

 Luckily, the law is on your side should you suspect that vital evidence has been tampered with.

 - Get in touch with us so we can write up an official letter and send it to the defendants warning them of dire consequences should they consider tampering with evidence.

 - With our help, we’ll lay it out clearly what may come next should they ignore our letter.
 They can have criminal charges brought up against them, made to pay punitive and compensatory damages, or part with heavy penalties.

 Remember, just because evidence has been tampered with doesn’t mean you don’t have a case.
 If you get in touch with us in a timely manner and have us send the defendants this letter within a short time window, you may be able to win your case regardless of whether or not evidence exists.

-Please call us today on 877-561-3004 to speak to Michael McCready, the Indiana personal injury attorney.
+Please call us today on 877-561-3004 to speak to Michael McCready, personal injury attorney serving clients countrywide.